Pioneer packs

 restaurants etc. are located.
 When you reach Silkeborg Langsø, turn right and shortly afterwards you'll be on a narrower Gudenå.
 Take your time and let the current help you on your way.
 Just before Resenbro there is a rest area with a toilet on your left.

-After about 2.5 hours of sailing, you'll arrive at Sminge Lake, one of the best birdwatching spots along the Gudenåen river.
-After sailing through Sminge Lake, where you stay on the left side, the river will gather again and not long after you will arrive at the Sminge car park on your left.
+After about 2.5 hours of sailing, you'll arrive at Sminge Lake, one of the best birdwatching locations along the Gudenåen river.
+After sailing through Sminge Lake, where you stay on the left side, the river will gather again and not long after you will arrive at the Sminge parking lot on your left.
 Here you'll find the Bird Tower, which offers an impressive view of Sminge Lake.

-Opposite Sminge Rasterplads, on the other side of the water, to the right as you approach by boat, is Sminge Teltplads, which is a protected site and therefore a very cosy and intimate nature site.
+Opposite Sminge Rasterplads, on the other side of the water, to the right as you come sailing, is Sminge Teltplads, which is a protected site and therefore a very cozy intimate nature site.
 This is where you camp for the night.

-Svostrup Kro, one of the old Pramdrager Kroer, is located about 800 metres ahead on the left, on the opposite side of the campsite.
-Some people choose to book a table at the most cosy inn, as it is possible to sail over to the opposite side and walk along the Trækstien / Pramdragerstien path to the inn and back to the rest area, after which you sail back to the campsite again.
+Svostrup KroOne of the old Pramdrager Kroer, located about 800 meters ahead on the left, on the opposite side of the campsite.
+Some people choose to book a table at the most cozy inn, as it is possible to sail over to the opposite side and walk along the Trækstien / Pramdragerstien path to the inn and back to the rest area, after which you sail back to the campsite again.

 Day 3:

 You sail towards Ans.
-Shortly after Svostrup Kro, you'll pass Tvilum Bridge, where you'll find a jetty where you can moor and follow the path 200 metres up to Tvilum Church.
+Shortly after Svostrup Kro you'll pass Tvilum bridge, where a short distance after the bridge, there is a jetty where you can moor and follow the path 200 meters up to Tvilum Church.
 There is a rest area and toilets up by the church.

-Just past Tvilum Church, you'll see a white sign on your right telling you that Teglgårdsparkens Nærkøbens & Grill is located here - another distinguishing feature is that you'll see a fire pit in the meadow before Sankt Hans and afterwards it will look like a flat area without trees or anything else.
+A bit past Tvilum Church, you'll see a white sign on your right telling you that Teglgårdsparkens Nærkøbens & Grill is located here - another characteristic is that you'll see a fire pit in the meadow before Sankt Hans and then it will look like a flat area without trees or anything else.
 You can stock up here or enjoy a lunch here.

-A short distance after Kongensbro, you will be sailing on Tange Lake.
+A short distance after Kongensbro you will sail on Tange Lake.
 You'll sail towards Ans, where you can stock up on provisions.
 Tange Sø is Denmark's largest artificial lake.
-At the end of Tange Lake is the Tange Power Station and the Energy Museum, where there will be a canoe transfer.
-You must use the designated canoe carriages, which you will typically find on the other side, as this is where the other travellers have left their carriages.
+At the end of Tange Lake is Tangeværket / Energimuseet, where there will be a transfer with the canoe.
+You must use the designated canoe carts, which you will typically find on the other side, as this is where the other sailors have left their carts.

-A short distance after Kongensbro, you will be sailing on Tange Lake.
+A short distance after Kongensbro you will sail on Tange Lake.

 As you approach Ans, be aware of sailing under the bridge.
-To find Ans Teltplads, where you must return your canoe by 16:00, keep slightly left and then left around the small island in the centre of Tange Sø.
+To find Ans Teltplads, where you must return the canoe no later than 16:00, keep slightly left and then left around the small island in the middle of Tange Sø.
 Then, on your left, you will arrive at Ans Teltplads.

 Pioneer package 3 days